 Travelers have been fascinated by Santa Fe for more than 400 years.
 The city's remarkable history includes distinction as the oldest capital city in America.
 The lofty peaks of the southernmost Rocky Mountains provide a spectacular backdrop and shelter from harsh winter storms of the Great Plains beyond.
 Aromatic pinon pine and juniper ablaze in kiva fireplaces enhance the idyllic setting.
 Today Santa Fe is an urbane blend of cultures; a culinary cornucopia featuring one of only two major indigenous food styles in America; and an acclaimed artists' mecca and opera lovers' landmark as well as a ski town and romantic getaway with a peerless collection of spa resorts.
 Voluptuous adobe-style architecture creates photogenic chiaroscuro light and shadows at dawn and dusk.
 Paths alongside a burbling creek, well-shaded by overarching trees, lead to unexpected discoveries throughout the strollable downtown and renowned Canyon Road art district.
 Learn more >

 With incomparable beauty, the Monterey Peninsula is the only place in America where three great towns adjoin.
 A hike/bike path connects Monterey and Pacific Grove with flowery seascapes to within a block of famed historic Cannery Row; and the Seventeen Mile Drive is one of America’s most picturesque scenic roads.
 Everyone should take time to stroll among storybook cottages in downtown Carmel, and marvel at how roads always yield rights of way to noble trees.
 Kayaking, hiking, fishing, boating and other sports are delightful in world-class land-and-sea settings from the Peninsula through Big Sur bounding the region on the south.
 Lush landscapes and romantic settings have spawned sybaritic spas and romantic retreats, wineries and affiliated tasting rooms, and gourmet food.
-Weather is hospitable most of the year.
+As a bonus, weather is hospitable most of the year.
 Learn more >